PierreSenellart/provsql/doc/source/user/configuration.rst

     of the statement tracks the same relations. ``'warn'`` emits a ``WARNING`` naming such a relation; ``'error'`` refuses the query (SQLSTATE ``0A000``, ``feature_not_supported``).
 A
-    part that reads only relations the rest does not track, or that is marked with :sqlfunc:`plain`, is never refused.
+    part that reads only relations the rest does not track, that is marked with :sqlfunc:`plain`, or an aggregate result read through an explicit cast (``count(*)::numeric``), is never refused.

 .. _provsql-classify-top-level: